 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.
 The following content is intended for readers who are 21 or older. #Chardonnation #NotableHoliday #CollectiveBias

-My husband and I hosted a couple of friends this past weekend and while it was an intimate gathering, the night was so much fun, and if I wasn’t already in complete holiday mode, the night really put me in the spirit!
+My husband and I hosted a couple of friends this past weekend and while it was an intimate gathering, the night was so much fun!
 It was our first Friendsgiving and naturally, I wanted the evening to go smoothly.
 We cleaned for about three days straight and made close to five to-do lists.
 I even made an hourly checklist for the day of to help keep me on track before our guests arrived #IWishIWasJoking.

 Here’s another fact about me: I am so not the hostess with the mostess.
-Bless my husband who says I do an incredible job but honestly, it doesn’t come naturally to me.
-It’s not the having friends over that doesn’t come naturally to me, it’s the cooking and planning menus that are not my strong suit.
-But after hosting many occasions, I’ve gathered some great advice and today I want to share with you my tips on how to host a great Friendsgiving dinner – especially if you’re just like me!
+Bless my husband who says I do an incredible job but honestly, I have to really plan ahead to get things just right!
+After hosting many occasions, I’ve gathered some great advice and today I want to share with you my tips on how to host a great Friendsgiving dinner – especially if you’re just like me!
 I live for simplicity and guidelines so I hope these help you out when planning a holiday gathering with friends.

 Set a date